Table of Contents

 Some potential homeschoolers are put off before they even start by the idea that you can’t teach science in a homeschool environment, without a school laboratory.
-You can you know, it’s not so hard
+This is yet another of those silly myths about homeschooling.
+You can teach science at home, it’s not so hard.

 Homeschool Science Needn’t Be Scary

-I know a lot of homeschooling Mums ( and a few Dads) who are scared of science.
-That’s understandable, a lot of people didn’t get on too well with it in school.
-It would be a real shame for the children to pick up on that attitude, we need to dress it up, put a positive spin on it and make it fun.
+I know a lot of homeschooling Mums (and a few Dads) who are scared of science.
+That’s understandable, a lot of people didn’t get on too well with biology, chemistry and physics in school.
+It would be a real shame for the children to pick up on that attitude, we need to dress it up, put a positive spin on it and make it fun for the homeschooled kids.

 Can You Homeschool Science Without Having a Degree in Science?